dagguh/jira-actions/README.md

   * Jira Core action type instances

 ## API
-The API consists of all public Java types from `com.atlassian.performance.tools.report.api` and its subpackages:
+The API consists of all public Java types from `com.atlassian.performance.tools.jiraactions.api` and its subpackages:

   * [source compatibility]
   * [binary compatibility]